Thread (computing): Threads and data synchronization

 Threads in the same process share the same address space.
 This allows concurrently running code to couple tightly and conveniently exchange data without the overhead or complexity of an IPC.
 When shared between threads, however, even simple data structures become prone to race conditions if they require more than one CPU instruction to update: two threads may end up attempting to update the data structure at the same time and find it unexpectedly changing underfoot.
 Bugs caused by race conditions can be very difficult to reproduce and isolate.

 To prevent this, threading application programming interfaces (APIs) offer synchronization primitives such as mutexes to lock data structures against concurrent access.
 On uniprocessor systems, a thread running into a locked mutex must sleep and hence trigger a context switch.
 On multi-processor systems, the thread may instead poll the mutex in a spinlock.
 Both of these may sap performance and force processors in symmetric multiprocessing (SMP) systems to contend for the memory bus, especially if the granularity of the locking is too fine.

 Other synchronization APIs include condition variables, critical sections, semaphores, and monitors.

 Thread pools

 A popular programming pattern involving threads is that of thread pools where a set number of threads are created at startup that then wait for a task to be assigned.
 When a new task arrives, it wakes up, completes the task and goes back to waiting.
 This avoids the relatively expensive thread creation and destruction functions for every task performed and takes thread management out of the application developer's hand and leaves it to a library or the operating system that is better suited to optimize thread management.

+If all threads are busy, additional work items are placed in a queue until a thread becomes available to execute them.